-However, the investigated polymeric gels in individual condition have the lacks.
-As low mechanical and thermal durability is peculiar to organic physical gels so low ability to selfstructurization and absence of the elastic properties worsening quality of the medicinal form are characteristic for bentonitic clay.
-At the same time, the lack of polymeric carriers used in this direction, makes researchers to search new carriers [6-8].
+However, as low mechanical and thermal durability is peculiar to organic physical gels so low ability to self-structurization and absence of the elastic properties worsening quality of the medicinal form are characteristic for bentonitic clay.
+At the same time, the lack of polymeric carriers used in this direction, makes researchers to search for new carriers [6-8].
 To be a useful drug carrier, a polymer needs to possess certain features.
-The polymeric composite carrier has non-immunogenic he non-toxic, to and biocompatible.
+The polymeric composite carrier has to be non-toxic, non-immunogenic and biocompatible.
 The carrier must contain an effective dose of active agent; the material of system must biodegradable or form biologically acceptable degradation products.
 The carrier must be able to be easily sterilized.
-A number of natural polymers like polysaccharides and synthetic polymers like segmented polyurethanes has been successfilly used as polymeric drug carriers [9, 10].
+A number of natural polymers like polysaccharides and synthetic polymers like segmented polyurethanes has been successfully used as polymeric drug carriers [9, 10].

-In this work, we investigated the possibility of preparation of new composite carriers of drug substances based on inorganic (bentonite clay) and organic polymer (polyvinyl alcohol (PVA)).
-The aim of this study was to obtain composite carriers with improved properties based on their components.
+In this work, we have investigated the possibility of preparation of new composite carriers of drug substances based on inorganic (bentonite clay) and organic polymer (polyvinyl alcohol (PVA).
+Our aim was to obtain composite carriers with improved properties based on their components.